onflow/fcl-js/docs/examples/introducing-fcl/Flow JavaScript SDK Showcase.md

 - Provides abstractions of common `sdk` patterns, like `send`.
 It's designed to be user-friendly too.
 Under-the-hood this library uses `@onflow/sdk` to perform most of its functions.

+## Start **Developing**

+To start developing on Flow using `@onflow` you'll need to install and start the Flow Emulator.
+For installation instruction for the emulator follow this guide: [Install the Flow Emulator on your system](https://github.com/onflow/flow/blob/master/docs/cli.md)

+Once installed you can visit the [Flow Emulator documentation](https://github.com/onflow/flow/blob/master/docs/emulator.md) for information about how to use the emulator while developing.

 # Configuration

-Anywhere in your code, connect to a Flow access node
+Anywhere in your code, connect to a Flow access node.
+This example connects to a locally running Flow Emulator on port 8080

 ```js
 fcl.config().put("accessNode", "http://localhost:8080");